Frequently Asked Questions

 The following products should not be used on your Kentwood floor:

-For polyurethane finished floors we recommend Therapy by Kentwood Cleanser or similar cleaning product designed for use with pre-finished hardwood flooring.
+floors we recommend Therapy by Kentwood Cleanser, or a similar cleaning product designed for use with pre-finished hardwood flooring.

 Repairing and refinishing a hardwood floor